Your Account:

 Integrative Learning Experience: Master's Thesis and Capstone

-The integrative learning experience focuses on theoretical and practical application of public health foundational and concentration competencies in a project-based format (thesis or capstone).
+The integrative learning experience focuses on theoretical and practical application of public health foundational and concentration competencies in a project-based format (thesis or capstone) or a comprehensive exam.
 Emphasis is placed on targeting a specific audience or stakeholder, e.g. non-profit or government organization, and to demonstrate critical thinking skills meeting students’ educational and professional objectives.
 Considerable emphasis is placed on the integrative learning experience including faculty mentoring, assessments, and student presentations.

-There are two options for the Integrative Learning Experience, thesis or capstone:
+There are three options for the Integrative Learning Experience, thesis, capstone, or comprehensive exam:

 1. Thesis papers should follow MPH Program and Graduate Studies Students must work with a faculty mentor for approval of topic/project and committee development.
 Each student must complete a presentation (thesis defense) of their work to a committee of faculty members that is also open to the school, stakeholders (where applicable), and the public.